7 Types of Artificial Intelligence

 Capability-Based Types of Artificial Intelligence

-Based on how they learn and how far they can apply their knowledge, all AI can be broken down into three capability types: Narrow AI, general AI and super AI.
-Here’s what to know about each.
+Based on how they learn and how far they can apply their knowledge, all AI can be broken down into three capability types: narrow AI, artificial general intelligence and artificial superintelligence.

 1. Narrow AI

 Narrow AI, also known as artificial narrow intelligence (ANI) or weak AI, describes AI tools designed to carry out very specific actions or commands.
-ANI technologies are built to serve and excel in one cognitive capability, and cannot independently learn skills beyond its design.
-They often utilize machine learning and neural network algorithms to complete these specified tasks.
+They are built to serve and excel in one cognitive capability, and cannot independently learn skills beyond their design.
+All AI systems used today fall under the category of narrow AI.

-Some examples of narrow AI include image recognition software, self-driving cars and AI virtual assistants.
+Narrow AI often utilizes machine learning, natural language processing and neural network algorithms to complete specified tasks.
+Some examples of narrow AI include self-driving cars and AI virtual assistants.

 2. Artificial General Intelligence (AGI)

-Artificial general intelligence (AGI), also called general AI or strong AI, describes AI that can learn, think and perform a wide range of actions similarly to humans.
-The goal of designing artificial general intelligence is to be able to create machines that are capable of performing multifunctional tasks and act as lifelike, equally-intelligent assistants to humans in everyday life.
+Artificial general intelligence (AGI), also called general AI or strong AI, refers to a theoretical form of AI that can learn, think and perform a wide range of tasks at a human level.
+The ultimate goal of AGI is to create machines that are capable of versatile, human-like intelligence, functioning as highly adaptable assistants in everyday life.

-Though still a work in progress, the groundwork of artificial general intelligence could be built from technologies such as supercomputers, quantum hardware and generative AI models like ChatGPT
+Though still a work in progress, the groundwork of artificial general intelligence could be built from technologies such as supercomputersquantum hardware and generative AI products like ChatGPT

 3. Artificial Superintelligence

-Artificial superintelligence (ASI), or super AI, is the stuff of science fiction.
-It’s theorized that once AI has reached the general intelligence level, it will soon learn at such a fast rate that its knowledge and capabilities will become stronger than that even of humankind.
+Artificial superintelligence (ASI), or super AI, is truly the stuff of science fiction.
+It’s theorized that once AI has reached the general intelligence level, it will soon learn at such a fast rate that its knowledge and capabilities will become stronger than that of even humankind.

 ASI would act as the backbone technology of completely self-aware AI and other individualistic robots.
 Its concept is also what fuels the popular media trope of “AI takeovers.”
 But at this point, it’s all speculation.